codeplaysoftware/syclacademy/README.md

 *  Browse SYCL news, blog posts, videos, projects and more on the [sycl.tech community website](https://sycl.tech/)
 *  Get a list of the [available SYCL implementations](https://sycl.tech/#get-sycl)

+### How to use the Materials

+To use these materials simply clone this repository.

+The lectures are written in reveal.js, and can be found in "Lesson_Materials", in the sub-directory for each topic.
+To view them simply open the "index.html" file in your browser.
+Your browser will have a "Full Screen" mode that can be used to run the presentation, use the right and left cursors to move forward and backward in the presentation.

+The exercises can be found in "Code_Exercises" in the sub-directory for each topic.
+Each exercise has a markdown document instructing what to do in the exercise, a source file to start with and a solution file to provide an example implementation to compare against.

 ## Contributing to SYCL Academy

 Contributions to the materials are very gratefully received and this can be done